The Endangered Species of Hawaii 101

 What are some of the endangered or threatened animals I can still see?

-Probably the most visible endangered mammal (at least from December thru April) in Hawaii is the Humpback Whale.
 If you’re looking for reptiles, the threatened Pacific Green Sea Turtle can be found in shallow protected bays along much of the Kohala Coast.
 Much rarer are the Hawaiian Monk Seal (we’ve actually seen them a few times in Anaeho’omalu Bay), and the ‘Alala (Hawaiian Crow) – though you can be certain of seeing its namesake if you visit our catamaran in Kawaihae.

 There is actually a seal that lives in Hawaii?
 What can you tell me about it?

 Yes!
 According to NOAA’s Office of Protected Resources, the Hawaiian Monk Seal is “one of the rarest marine mammals in the world”.
 Males grow to about 7 feet long and females to 7.5 feet long (that’s called “reverse sexual dimorphism” – Humpback whales demonstrate the same relationship).
 They feed on benthic (animals living at the bottom of the ocean) fish and invertebrates – and in turn, are preyed upon by Tiger and Galapagos Sharks.
-There are probably fewer than 1,100 Monk Seals left in the world, though the population around the main Hawaiian Islands seems to be increasing slightly.
+There are probably 1400 Monk Seals left in the world, though the population around the main Hawaiian Islands seems to be increasing slightly.
 Hawaiians called Monk Seals “Ilio holo I ka uaua” which means “dog that runs in rough water”.

 So, if I find an animal that’s listed as “Endangered” or “Threatened” when I’m out snorkeling, how close can I get?
 Is picture taking allowed?